Museums & Galleries

-A rich collection of economic, cultural and political archives of Greece from 1941 to the 1960s is displayed in the building of the National Bank of Greece.
-Erected during 1923-1926 by architect Nikolaos Zoumboulidis and engineer Aristidis Balanos, it was the first construction in Greece built for archival purposes.
-The National Bank of Greece was also the country’s first credit institution, founded in 1841.
-The Historical Archives document Greece’s financial history dating from 1841 to 1966 and are accessible to all visitors and scholars.
+A rich collection of economic, cultural, and political archives of Greece from 1841 to the 1960s is displayed in the building of the National Bank of Greece.
+Erected during 1923-1926 by architect Nikolaos Zoumboulidis and engineer Aristidis Balanos, it was the first building in Greece dedicated to house archives.
+The Historical Archives are accessible to all visitors and scholars.

-It’s hard to understate the value of the Averoff in Greece’s naval History.
+It’s hard to understate the value of the Averof in Greece’s naval history.
 It led Greece into victory during the Balkan Wars of 1910-1912, and assisted in the transport of refugees from Asia Minor in 1922.
 Today, it operates as a museum, thus fulfilling its benefactor’s wishes.